The Trump Administration — Keeping America Great in 2020 and Beyond!

 And indeed he has.

-For the record, here’s a short list of the Trump administration’s achievements coming into 2020…
+For the record, here’s a short list of Trump administration accomplishments coming into 2020…

 Economic growth has averaged 2.6% under this administration, accounting for why the unemployment rate recently hit its lowest mark in 50 years.
 Trump administration policies, first and foremost being his signature tax cuts, helped our economy add more than seven million jobs — over half a million in manufacturing alone.
 (Notably, these were jobs that his economically inept predecessor, Barack Obama, insisted “are just not going to come back.”)